 The American Legion Auxiliary adopted the poppy as a symbol of this remembrance.

 In the battlefields of Belgium during World War I, poppies grew wild amid the ravages of war.
-The overturned soils of battle enabled the poppy seeds to be covered, allowing them to grow and forever serve as a reminder of the bloodshed of war.
+The overturned soils of battle covered the poppy seeds, allowing them to grow and forever serve as a reminder of the bloodshed of war.

-I suspect that as a physician, he was deeply pained by treating the wounded, and the loss of those he could not save.
+I suspect that as a physician, he was deeply pained by treating the wounded, and the losing the ones he could not save.

 “In April 1915, McCrae was stationed in the trenches near Ypres, Belgium, in an area known as Flanders, during the bloody Second Battle of Ypres.